 6) Human oversight and moral limits

-• Analysis: A near-neutral topic with a negative lean (4.3 sentiment out of 10), Brits conveyed a preference for a phrase businesspeople have used throughout the AI adoption cycle: Human In The Loop.
-This oversight could address some of the perceived shortcomings of AI, like information reliability and bias, ethics, and misuse.
+• Human analysis: A near-neutral topic with a negative lean (4.3 sentiment out of 10), interviewees conveyed a preference for a phrase business people have used throughout the AI adoption cycle: Human In The Loop.
+This oversight could address some of the perceived shortcomings of AI, like information reliability and bias, ethics and misuse.

 7) Safety and catastrophic risk

-• AI-synthesised topic description: The potential for AI to cause serious or large scale harm, including loss of human control, weaponisation, military use and long term catastrophic or existential risks to humanity.
+• AI-generated topic description: The potential for AI to cause serious or large scale harm, including loss of human control, weaponisation, military use and long term catastrophic or existential risks to humanity.

-• Analysis: More than a quarter of Brits (26%) expresesed trepidation toward a catastrophic ending facilitated by AI technology.
-Expectedly, this topic rated among the lowest sentiment (2.9 out of 10) of any measured.
+• Human analysis: More than a quarter of interviewees (26%) expresesed trepidation toward a catastrophic ending facilitated by AI technology.
+This topic rated among the lowest sentiment (2.9 out of 10) of any measured.
 With 1,263 interviews condcuted and 1,964 mentions of the topic, that means those who broached the subject discussed it for half of more of their interviews, covering six touches of the maximum of 12-turn conversation.

 • “I enjoy drinking water, but I recognise that a tsunami hurtling for my house is probably a bad thing.
 It's about scale, intensity, and control.
 AI deployed in a safe manner could be one of the greatest achievements in human history.
 If deployed in an unsafe manner?
 Potentially apocalyptic,” said a man in Scotland aged 25-34.